EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 ```
 catkin build
 ```
+5. If catkin build fails, install all other dependencies you may be missing according to terminal output.
 ## Vision Node
 #### What does this node do?
 The node is responsible for publishing Cartesian Coordinates in 2D of the centroid point of the object of interest.